DedRec/Carpool-Application-For-Students/README.md

 ## Project Structure

-The project follows the MVC (Model-View-Controller) architecture and is structured as follows:
+The project follows the MVVM (Model-View-ViewModel) architecture and is structured as follows:

 - **`app/src/main/java/com/example/carpool`:** This directory contains the Java source code for the app.
   - **`activity`:** Contains the activity classes for different screens of the app.
   - **`adapters`:** Contains RecyclerView adapters for displaying trip items and order history.
   - **`helpers`:** Contains helper classes for managing orders, trips, and user authentication.
   - **`items`:** Contains model classes for trip items and order items.
-  - **`model`:** Contains the repository, view model, and model classes.
+  - **`model`:** Contains the repository, model, and data source classes.
-  - **`viewmodel`:** Contains the view model classes for managing data.
+  - **`viewmodel`:** Contains the view model classes for managing UI-related data.
 - **`app/src/main/res`:** Contains the app's resources, including layouts, strings, and drawables.
 - **`app/src/test/java/com/example/carpool`:** Contains unit tests for the app.